Rebalancing with Linear and Quadratic Costs: Model

 Here, the first term corresponds to a relative bid-ask spread $\varepsilon$, i.e., a higher ask price $(1+\varepsilon)S_t$ for purchases and a lower bid price $(1-\varepsilon)S_t$ for sales, respectively.
 The second term describes the additional (relative) price impact of large trades executed quickly.
-This price impact is proportional to the monetary trading rate $\Delta\theta S_t/\Delta t$, and inversely proportional to market capitalization, which is proxied by the representative investor's wealth $X_t$.\footnote{See \cite{guasoni.weber.13} for more details on this price impact model and the related literature.} The constant of proportionality $\lambda$ in turn quantifies the market's limited liquidity; put differently, $1/\lambda$ measures market ``depth''.
+This price impact is proportional to the monetary trading rate $S_t\Delta\theta/\Delta t$, and inversely proportional to market capitalization, which is proxied by the representative investor's wealth $X_t$.\footnote{See \cite{guasoni.weber.13} for more details on this price impact model and the related literature.} The constant of proportionality $\lambda$ in turn quantifies the market's limited liquidity; put differently, $1/\lambda$ measures market ``depth''.
 For $\varepsilon, \lambda \to 0$, one recovers the classical frictionless case, where arbitrary amounts $\Delta\theta$ can be purchased or sold at the mid price for $S_t \Delta\theta $.
 Nontrivial bid-ask spreads ($\varepsilon>0$) and finite market depth ($\lambda>0$) lead to additional linear and quadratic trading costs, respectively.
-More specifically, with both frictions, the execution cost of trading $\Delta\theta$ shares over a time interval $\Delta t$ is given by\footnote{Note the price impact is purely temporary in our model, in that no trade influences the subsequent ones.
+Specifically, with both frictions, the execution cost of trading $\Delta\theta$ shares over a time interval $\Delta t$ is given by\footnote{Note the price impact is purely temporary in our model, in that no trade influences the subsequent ones.
 There is a large literature on optimal execution with persistent price impact, that only wears off gradually after the completion of each trade (cf.\ \cite{obizhaeva.wang.13} as well as many more recent studies).
-Since we are working on a much longer time scale than in this literature, we abstract from this issue and instead suppose that the temporary and persistent impact costs generated by various ``sub-trades'' on a finer ``execution time-grid'' are all aggregated into our price impact cost.}
+Since we are working on a much longer time scale than in this literature, we abstract from this issue and instead suppose that the temporary and persistent impact costs generated by various ``sub-trades'' on a finer ``execution time-grid'' are all aggregated into our price impact cost.
+Indeed, suppose each infinitesimal sub-trade is executed in the setting of Obizhaeva and Wang~\cite{obizhaeva.wang.13}.
+Then, the expected execution costs are of the same linear-quadratic form as in our model.}

 For tractability, we now pass to the continuous-time limit.
 Denote by $\theta_t$ the number of risky shares the investor holds at time $t$, and replace $\Delta \theta/\Delta t$ in~\eqref{defpriceimpact} with $\dot{\theta}_t := \lim_{h \downarrow 0} \frac{\theta_{t+h}-\theta_t}{h} $.
 Then, the investor's cash position $C_t = X_t- S_t \theta_t$ evolves as